jumbo77/portapackh2/README.md

 2021/12 change big QFP100 cpld so need update fw to support it.
 if cpld update fail,don't shutdown_base
 to update v1.4.2 :
-1.HackRF Press DFU then Press RESET
+1.HackRF Press DFU then Press RESET (then install DFU Driver)
-2.Click dfu_hackrf_one.bat
+2.Click dfu_hackrf_one.bat   (then install hackrf Driver)
 3.Then Click flash_portapack_mayhem_skip_cpld1.4.2.bat
 4.update Finished